sjunepark/ai-development-system/rules/coding_agent_memory_bank.md

 ## Documentation Updates

-Memory Bank updates occur when:
+memory bank updates occur when:

 1. Discovering new project patterns
 2. After implementing significant changes
 3. When user requests with **update memory bank** (MUST review ALL files)
 4. When context needs clarification

 Note: When triggered by **update memory bank**, I MUST review every memory bank file, even if some don't require updates.
-Focus particularly on `activeContext.md` and `progress.md` as they track current state.
+Focus particularly on `active_context.md` and `progress.md` as they track current state.